 Varicose veins are enlarged, twisted veins filled with blood.
-While any superficial vein in the body can turn into a varicose vein, veins in legs are the most susceptible.
+While any superficial vein in the body can turn into a varicose vein, veins in the legs are the most susceptible.
 Walking and standing increase the pressure in these veins.
 Typically, varicose and spider veins do not pose a health risk.
 However, for some people, these veins can be a source of aching pain and discomfort.
 When left untreated, severe cases can lead to further complications.
 Healthcare providers, such as the Southeastern Institute of Restorative Medicine in Dothan, AL, offer varicose veins treatment.

 Treatment for Varicose Veins